drshahizan/software-engineering/materials/module4/nrulerina/readme.md

   ###     Review and Approval:
     Review the System Requirement Document with all stakeholders and seek their approval before proceeding with the design and implementation phase.

+#    User Requirement
+## Key steps in creating a User Requirement Document for a Parcel Delivery System

+  ### Identify the Users:
+      Identify the different types of users who will be using the parcel delivery system, such as customers, delivery drivers, and management staff.

+  ### Define User Profiles:
+Define the different user profiles, including their needs, requirements, and preferences.
+This will help to design a system that is tailored to the needs of each user.

+  ### Identify User Tasks:
+Identify the different tasks that each user will perform using the system, such as placing an order, tracking a parcel, and managing delivery routes.

+  ### Define User Interface Requirements:
+Define the different user interface requirements, such as the user interface design, the layout, and the navigation.

+  ### Specify User Interactions:
+Specify the different user interactions with the system, such as the use of input forms, buttons, and menus.

+  ### Define User Experience Requirements:
+Define the different user experience requirements, such as ease of use, responsiveness, and personalization.